Missions: Nanosatellites

 AISSat-1 was launched on 12 July 2010 from Sriharikota, India, and has exceeded its original mission requirements.
 Within 24 hours of launch it was detecting ships in Norwegian waters and a news release was issued by the Norwegian Defence Research Establishment declaring success.
 Norway quickly promoted AISSat-1 to operational status and the nanosatellite approach was adopted for Norway’s operational AIS constellation.
 It continues to be the workhorse for their space-based AIS data collection requirements.

-The AISSat-2 satellite is identical to AISSat-1 and incorporates all the improvements made to AISSat-1 following its launch.
-The development and launch of AISSat-2 on 8 July 2014 confirmed that SFL’s nanosatellite solution is ideal for operational monitoring and tracking of ships in Norwegian territorial waters.
-AISSat-2 increases coverage, shortens revisit times, and provides natural redundancy for space-based AIS observation under direct control by Norway.
+The AISSat-2 satellite was identical to AISSat-1 and incorporated all the improvements made to AISSat-1 following its launch.
+The development and launch of AISSat-2 on 8 July 2014 confirmed that SFL’s nanosatellite solution was ideal for operational monitoring and tracking of ships in Norwegian territorial waters.
+AISSat-2 increased coverage, shortened revisit times, and provided natural redundancy for space-based AIS observation under direct control by Norway.
+In October 2023, AISSat-2 ceased operations after approximately 60,000 orbits around the Earth, exceeding its original design life by over six years.

 Norway initiated the AISSat-3 project to provide redundant AIS satellites working in tandem to increase capabilities.
 The AISSat-3 satellite was similar to AISSat-2 but incorporated an upgraded AIS receiver for improved ship detection rates.
 AISSat-3 was launched on 28 November 2017 but did not reach orbit due to launch vehicle failure.